kionell/osu-parsers/README.md

 const decoder = new BeatmapDecoder();
 const encoder = new BeatmapEncoder();

-const beatmap = decoder.decodeFromPath(decodePath, shouldParseSb);
+const beatmap = await decoder.decodeFromPath(decodePath, shouldParseSb);

 // Do your stuff with beatmap...

 const encodePath = 'path/to/your/encoding/file.osu';

-// Write IBeatmap object to an .osu file. encoder.encodeToPath(encodePath, beatmap);
+// Write IBeatmap object to an .osu file. await encoder.encodeToPath(encodePath, beatmap);

-// Also you can encode IBeatmap object to a string. const stringified = encoder.encodeToString(beatmap);
+// You can also encode IBeatmap object to a string. const stringified = encoder.encodeToString(beatmap);
 ```